BL-publicdomain/blpublicdomain/README.md

 blpublicdomain
 ==============

-The repository for British Library Public Domain
+The repository for British Library Big Data Experiment project (see http://blpublicdomain.azurewebsites.net/)

 This code is licenced under GNU GPL 3.0.
 For more information see http://www.gnu.org/licenses/gpl.html